dmbarbour/wikilon/docs/AboutABC.md

 ### Tokens

 ABC is extensible with tokens, which are expressed by curly braces around a short text such as `{foo}`.
-There is no way for an ABC program to construct a token, it must simply be part of the bytecode.
-When a token is reached by an interpreter or compiler, it may be fulfilled by specialized code.

-Tokens could feasibly be utilized for modeling side-effects, e.g. to invoke an FFI.
-However, Awelon project favors use of these tokens in purely functional ways:
+Currently, tokens are used for:

 * **linking** - with acyclic dependencies and trivial 'inline the referenced bytecode' semantics.
-Tokens of form `{#secureHashOfBytecode}` are used to link ABC resources in open distributed systems.
+Tokens of form `{'kf/scope/resourceId}` are used to link values.
 Tokens of form `{%humanMeaningfulWord}` are used to link definitions within an [AO dictionary](AboutAO.md).

-* **annotations** - tokens formally having identity semantics, but may be used to optimize performance, make assertions, provide hints for static analysis, integrate debugging tools, etc..
-The important requirement is that it's always valid for a compiler or interpreter to *ignore* an annotation that it doesn't understand.
+* **annotations** - tokens starting with `&`, such as `{&par}`, `{&seq}`, `{&stow}`, `{&load}`, `{&text}`.
+Annotations support performance, debugging, static analysis.
+Correct use of annotations will have identity semantics, while incorrect use may cause a program to fail.
+It should be safe for a compiler or interpreter to ignore annotations that it does not recognize.

-* **attributes** - comments about code, largely intended for software agents.
-These have no runtime semantics, instead indicate very ad-hoc stuff like authorship, deprecation, modified dates, indexing hints, rendering hints, tooling hints, etc. for the code.
-Attributes are represented via dropped blocks of annotations, e.g. of form `[{&author:david}{&deprecated}{&noindex}]%`.
+* **attributes** - annotations without runtime semantics, used instead as metadata about code.
+Attributes provide hints for indexing, rendering, tooling.
+Attributes are represented by a dropped block of annotations, e.g. `[{&author:david}{&deprecated}{&noindex}]%`.
 See the [application model](ApplicationModel.md) for more.

 * **value sealers and unsealers** - a discretionary sealer `{:foo}` has type `(a * e) → (foo:a * e)`, and serves implicitly as a newtype wrapper.
 To access the sealed value, we can unwrap it with `{.foo}`.
 Cryptographic sealers are also feasible.
 See *Value Sealing* below.

+Like normal ABC bytecode, tokens should have purely functional semantics (at least with respect to optimization).
+However, this still leaves room for privileged effects - e.g. reflection, backtracking, uniqueness providers.
+Conventional imperative effects must instead be handled by monadic programming and other purely functional models.

-Tokens are constrained as follows:
+Token texts are constrained as follows:

-* valid utf-8 text
-* no more than 63 bytes
-* no control characters (C0, DEL, C1)
+* forbid control codes (C0, C1, DEL)
-* no surrogates (U+D800 to U+DFFF)
+* forbid surrogate codes (U+D800..U+DFFF)
-* no replacement character (U+FFFD)
+* forbid replacement char (U+FFFD)
-* no curly braces `{}`
+* forbidsthe curly braces: `{}`

-Tokens may be further constrained within a specific system.
-Tokens should not receive non-trivial arguments via the token text, though allowing a few flags to tweak behavior is reasonable.
-For tokens with runtime semantics, arguments can be provided as actual arguments to the token as parameters.
+* between 1 and 63 bytes UTF-8

+Tokens may be further constrained within a specific codebase, e.g. an AO dictionary.

 ## ABC Behavior Details